oqtopus-team/oqtopus-cloud/docs/en/architecture/sequence_diagram.md

 ## Sequence of Task Execution (Success Case)

-The following shows a sequence of successful task execution.
+The following shows a sequence of successful job execution.
-It shows the steps of task submission by User, task execution by Provider, and retrieval of the execution result by User.
+It shows the steps of job submission by User, job execution by Provider, and retrieval of the execution result by User.

 ```mermaid
 sequenceDiagram